SharifullahAbed/HASH-SOMETHING-OUT/README.md

 4 - sum_squares hash results
 5 - two_stage hash results

-Screenshots are included in the repository under the screenshots/ folder.
+Screenshots are included in the repository.